la2050/archive/_projects/2016/the-green-alley-playlab-pop-up-playscapes-in-the-industrial-alleys-of-downtown-los-angeles.md

   ["Number (and quality) of informal spaces for play","Number of parks with intergenerational play opportunities","Number of residents with easy access to a “vibrant” park","Perceived safety"]
+project_proposal_impact:
+  - Number (and quality) of informal spaces for play
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
+  - Perceived safety
+project_proposal_description: >-
+  Through the Green Alley PLAYlab we will temporarily transform a series of industrial alleys into playful public landscapes for the community.
+We envision these landscapes as labs for sensory driven experiments created by our collaborators who specialize in: healthcare, art, ecology and business development.
+This new model for community engagement builds momentum towards our ultimate goal of a green alley trail system that prioritizes human, ecological and economic health.
+project_areas:
+  - Central LA
+  - East LA
 project_proposal_best_place: >-
   Our proposal makes LA the best place to play because it recognizes the power of play to deepen our connection to the environment in which we live.
 This